konnectors/ascoresante/README.md

 What is this konnector about ?
 ------------------------------

-This konnector retrieves your bills from Ascore Santé Prévoyance
+This konnector retrieves your bills from Ascore Santé Prévoyance.

 ### Open a Pull-Request